-faceAPI achieved revenue for the year of A\$440,789 (2011: A\$484,446) down by A\$43,657 (a 9% reduction) over the prior year.
-The majority of the revenue generated to date has been achieved though Developer License sales and a small number of production licenses. faceAPI Developer licenses are sold in US dollars globally.
+faceAPITM revenue remained constant during the year at A\$437,635 (2012: A\$440,789).
+The majority of the revenue generated to date has been achieved though developers license sales and a small number of production licenses.

-This and other faceAPI revenue will grow during 2013 through both current and new licensing agreements.
+This and other faceAPITM revenue is expected to remain steady during 2014 through both current and new licensing agreements.